edineu/shuffe_sort_MK/README.md

 Tested in Chrome.

-Colours used in this design: |
+Colours used in this design: | Bgr color for each item
 ------------ | -------------
 #000000 | #2B8EAD
 #333333 | #6F98A8